donmedi/farm_app_mobile/README.md

 flutter_launcher_icons: A package that simplifies the process of updating app launcher icons for both Android and iOS.
 It helps in creating and setting the app's launcher icons from a single source image.

 hive_flutter: A Flutter plugin that makes it easy to integrate Hive into a Flutter project, providing additional functionality like automatic handling of Flutter's lifecycle and easy access to the Hive database.

-Node Js packages used on the backend

-bcryptjs: A library for hashing passwords.
-It provides methods to create and compare password hashes, helping to secure user credentials.

-cors: A middleware for enabling Cross-Origin Resource Sharing (CORS) in your Express applications.
-It allows your API to handle requests from different domains securely.

-cross-env: A utility for setting environment variables across different operating systems.
-It ensures that environment variables work consistently in various environments.

-dotenv: A module that loads environment variables from a .env file into process.env.
-It helps in managing configuration variables for different environments.

-express: A fast, minimal web framework for Node.js, used for building web applications and APIs.
-It simplifies the process of routing, handling requests, and managing middleware.

-jsonwebtoken: A library to create, sign, and verify JSON Web Tokens (JWTs).
-It’s commonly used for securing APIs through token-based authentication.

-moment: A date manipulation library that simplifies working with dates and times in JavaScript.
-It provides formatting, parsing, and manipulating dates.

-mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
-It provides a schema-based solution to model application data and manage relationships between data.

-nodemailer: A module for sending emails in Node.js.
-It supports various transport methods like SMTP and allows for the easy integration of email functionality into your applications.

-validator: A library of string validators and sanitizers.
-It helps in validating and sanitizing user inputs to ensure data integrity and security.